 Ms. George completed her master’s degrees in public policy and social work from the University of Chicago, Harris School of Public Policy and from Saint Louis University, respectively, and undergraduate degrees in social work and sociology from North Carolina State University.

 Division of Energy Assistance

-Christopher has a public service career spanning more than 10 years with positions at both the federal and local government levels.
-Previously, Christopher served as a LIHEAP program analyst on performance measurement and policy activities.
-Christopher also has prior work experience with several other federal programs, including the Child Support Enforcement Program and the U.S.-Mexico Border Program, which is administered by the U.S. Environmental Protection Agency.
-Christopher is an attorney, licensed in Maryland.
+Ms. Christopher has a public service career spanning more than 10 years with positions at both the federal and local government levels.
+She served as a LIHEAP program analyst for performance measurement and policy activities.
+She also has prior experience with several other federal programs, including the Child Support Enforcement Program and the U.S.-Mexico Border Program, which is administered by the U.S. Environmental Protection Agency.
+Ms. Christopher is an attorney, licensed in Maryland.
 She received her Juris Doctor from The Catholic University of America, Columbus School of Law, and her Master of Public Policy and Bachelor of Arts in political science from American University in Washington, D.C.

 Division of State Assistance

 Seth Hassett is the Director of the Division of State Assistance (DSA) within the Office of Community Services (OCS).
 Major programs within the division include the Community Services Block Grant and the Social Services Block Grant.
 In addition to coordinating large block grant programs, DSA supports specialized technical assistance and exemplary practice programs focused on areas such as benefits enrollment coordination, performance management, and leadership development for community services providers.
 Hassett is a social worker with experience in health and human service program administration, policy and budget, as well as community planning and services delivery.